olliesharp5/green-thumb/README.md

 - **For Gardeners/Landscapers**: To offer an open platform for them to gain visibility, interact with potential customers, and easily manage their profiles.

 - **For Potential Service Users**: The platform should offer clear information about the gardener, provide a line of communication for inquiries, and a simple quote request procedure.

+### Business Model:

+Business Model: Green Thumb operates under a combined B2C (Business-to-Consumer) and B2B (Business-to-Business) model.
+For B2C, it provides a marketplace for gardening enthusiasts to purchase gardening products.
+For B2B, it offers a platform for professional gardeners and landscapers to sell their services directly to consumers and businesses.

 ### Scope